boots-edu/textbook/source/text/2-loops/loops.md

 </details>

 ## Key Idea
-A loop is a control flow structure in programming that allows us to repeat a section of code until some boolean condition is met.
+A loop is a control flow structure in programming that allows us to repeat a section of code until some Boolean condition is met.

 ## Overview
 In programming we often have to do things more than once.
 Rather than copying and pasting our code over and over again, we can use a loop to run the same section of code repeatedly.